noahp/recipes/src/sides/spinach-dip.md

 ## Directions

-1. preheat the over to 425F. put the foil package of cream cheese into the oven to soften (don't foget about it though!)
+1. preheat the over to 425F. put the foil package of cream cheese into the oven to soften (don't forget about it though!)
 2. once softened, add all the ingredients to a large bowl and mix thoroughly
 3. with a spatula, move the mixture to a 9x9 pyrex baking dish (or equivalent). smooth the top so the mixture is level.